empeje/empeje/README.md

 **I'm on the mission to inspire and groom people everywhere so that they can improve their lives, raise the bar, and contribute back to society.**

-For that mission, I'm built (now "effectively" advising) a company called [Kulkul Technology][KULKUL] where we developed software with clients all over the world and create a community to groom the next generation of software engineers.
+For that mission, I built (now "effectively" advising) a company called [Kulkul Technology][KULKUL] where we developed software with clients all over the world and create a community to groom the next generation of software engineers.
 [Join our upcoming event here!][MEETUP]

 [<img src="https://github.com/kulkultech.png" width="150px" />][KULKUL]